jlelong/LaTeX-Workshop-wiki/Linters.md

 Define the location of ChkTeX executive file.

-This command will be joint with `latex-workshop.chktex.args.*` and required arguments to form a complete command of ChkTeX.
+This command will be joint with `latex-workshop.chktex.args.*` to form a complete command of ChkTeX.

 "latex-workshop.chktex.path": "chktex"